Nels22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_bond : Script for no permissions for owner and group and all permissions for other users

 9-John_Doe : Script sets the mode of the file hello to -rwxr-x-wx.

+10-mirror_permissions : Script that sets the mode of the file hello the same as olleh's model.